michaelwoodson/goodtimes/README.md

 The code is also designed to show how to script the GoodDollar dDapp.
 All the work on the blockchain is transparently shown in `cli.js`.

+Converting G$ to gas is a great way to learn more about how G$ works.

 ## Who can use it?

 * Must have a verified GoodDollar wallet.
 * Must be comfortable installing node and using the command line on your computer.
-* Must be able to convert some of your G$ to Fuse for gas money.
+* Must be able to convert some of your G$ to fuse for gas money.

 ## Limitations